-The latest addition to Molecular Testing Labs, the Clinical Chemistry laboratory provides routine and state of the art specialized assays to support patient care.
-The Clinical Chemistry Lab specializes in the measurement of analytes associated with specific health conditions, allowing patients to identify and address serious concerns early on and ultimately improve their quality of life.
+The latest addition to Molecular Testing Labs, the Clinical Chemistry laboratory provides routine and state-of-the-art specialized assays to support patient care.
+The Clinical Chemistry lab specializes in the measurement of analytes associated with specific health conditions, allowing patients to identify and address serious concerns early on and ultimately improve their quality of life.
 Current test offerings include:

-- Fecal occult blood (iFOB), which is a latex agglutination test used to screen for colorectal cancer
+- Fecal occult blood (iFOB), which is a latex agglutination test used to screen for colorectal cancer.

-- A panel of antibodies associated with Rheumatoid Arthritis, a debilitating condition that – if left untreated – leads to chronic joint pain
+- A panel of antibodies associated with rheumatoid arthritis, a debilitating condition that – if left untreated – leads to chronic joint pain.

-- Anti-Mullerian Hormone (AMH), which is associated with fertility and disorders such as Polycystic Ovarian Syndrome (PCOS)
+- Anti-Mullerian hormone (AMH), which is associated with fertility and disorders such as polycystic ovarian syndrome (PCOS).

 - A panel of hormones indicating poor thyroid function, which affects a variety of metabolic processes.

-- Antibodies associated with Lyme disease, an infection that develops after exposure to a tick-transmitted bacterium.
+- Antibodies associated with Lyme Disease, an infection that develops after exposure to a tick-transmitted bacterium.

-We are using this same technology to provide recommendations, not only for healthcare, but also the best way to remain healthy through FITNESS testing.
+We are using this same technology to provide recommendations, not only for healthcare but also the best way to remain healthy through FITNESS testing.
 This is through an alliance with IDLife where you can collect a sample from the comfort of your own home and receive a personalized booklet with suggestions for healthy living.
-Contained in this 43-page report are results tailored to help you determine the best way to work out and lose weight while avoiding injury and recover better.
+Contained in this 43-page report are results tailored to help you determine the best way to work out and lose weight while avoiding injury and recovering better.
 Tailored appetite control methods and vitamin recommendations are also provided for healthy living and making the best YOU!

 Infectious Disease Lab

-**This product has not been FDA cleared or approved and is only available for research use.
+**This product has not been FDA-cleared or -approved and is only available for research use.

-A toxicology and chemical analysis laboratory for comprehensive quantitative and qualitative testing of urine and saliva clinical specimens.
+Our Founding toxicology and chemical analysis laboratory for comprehensive quantitative and qualitative testing of urine and saliva clinical specimens.
 Testing can be performed to detect any kind of illicit substance in both recreational and prescription drugs.
 Toxicology testing is used by employers for on-the-job substance screening, clinicians for treatment diagnosis and tracking, and pathologists and medical examiners for forensic toxicology identification.